TrivadisPF/data-mesh-hackathon/documentation/SetupShowcase.md

   * `customer_simulate-person-and-address`
   * `salesorder_simulate-order-online`

-Except "product_simulate-product" they will also run all the time
+"salesorder_simulate-order-online" will run all the time.
+The others will terminate after a while.